NikoKaramitos/SenseRator_CV_Backend/README.md

 - **Console Output:** The program prints the object counts, detection confidence scores, tracking IDs, and the final calculated safety indices.
 - **Video Output:** Annotated video streams with object bounding boxes and IDs are saved as `.mp4` files in the `videos/` directory.
+- **JSON File Output:** Calculated scores and individual scoring metrics are saved in the `Scores/` directory with the `Region Name` and timestamp to indicate it.

 ### Example